Festival Prep

 • Need a paper map of the fest?
 Swing by the Brewery Check-In Tent to grab one!

 • Your booth will have a Booth Bag taped to it.
-Your Booth Bag contains a card with your brewery name on it, 4 wristbands, ice tickets, instructions, and more!
+Your Booth Bag contains a card with your brewery name on it, your comp wristbands, ice tickets, instructions, and more!

 • Glassware: Bring the card with your name on it to the Brewery Check-In Tent.
 We’ll give you four glasses in exchange for your card.